 This unarmed Tree is up to 12m high and has a rounded crown.
 The simple, thin Leaves are petiolate.
 The 5-merous yellow Flowers are bisexual and actinomorphic.
-Fruit is a small, red drupe.
+Fruit is a small drupe: matures to red or yellow.

 Berchemia zeyheri, Phyllogeiton zeyheri, Rhamnus zeyheri.

 RSA Tree No. 450.